Harriet Beecher Stowe Center

 Illustrations from pages 2 & 3 of Little Eva, The Flower of the South

-In The Planter’s Northern Bride, the wife of an enslaver initially criticizes her husband’s enslavement of human beings, but comes to recognize her husband’s kind treatment toward the enslaved people and how “well off” the Black Americans are in enslavement.
+This anti-Tom novel argues that the lives of enslaved Black Americans are better than how northern abolitionists have described — such as Harriet Beecher Stowe in Uncle Tom’s Cabin.
+In The Planter’s Northern Bride, the wife of an enslaver initially criticizes her husband’s enslavement of human beings, but comes to recognize her husband’s kind treatment toward the enslaved people and how “well off” the Black Americans are in enslavement. |

 “From the abundant opportunities we have had of judging, we give it as our honest belief, that the negroes of the South are the happiest labouring class on the face of the globe … the fugitives who fly to the Northern States are no proof against the truth of this statement”

-Caroline Lee Hentz in The Planter’s Northern Bride
+–Caroline Lee Hentz in The Planter’s Northern Bride

 “The personal experiences of the colored Canadians, while held in bondage in their native land, shed a peculiar lustre on the Institution of the South.
 They reveal the hideousness of the sin.”